Everyday I see quotes like these on social media:

 Devon makes a choice when he refuses to buckle his seatbelt.
 He chooses to tip desks over in his classroom.
 He chooses to break windows and chase his siblings with a baseball bat.

 Certainly, there are some disorders where symptoms are involuntary such as schizophrenia and alzheimer’s.
 However, RAD is a behavioral disorder.
 Control and anger issues are symptoms of this disorder.

 Kids with RAD can be both unconsciously motivated by underlying trauma scars and willful.
 These two things can and do coexist.
 In fact, this is what makes parenting a child diagnosed with RAD so challenging.

 Our child enjoys pushing our buttons because it gives them a feeling of control, which they unconsciously crave.
 That’s the underlying motivation and the pay off, but that doesn’t negate the child’s role in making a choice to engage in certain behaviors.

 The idea that a person has no control over their behaviors is not healthy for anyone.
 I refuse to take away my son’s agency.
 If he has no control over his behaviors. then he has no hope for a better life and no hope for the future.

 As a parent in the trenches, here’s my take on the social media quotes I listed above:

 - I recognize my son’s behavior is a symptom of his trauma, but also as willful non-compliance.

 - I listen to the communication behind my son’s behavior, but I also tell him his behavior is bad.

-As I like to tell Devon, a sneeze is involuntary – stabbing someone with a pencil is not.
+As I like to tell my son, a sneeze is involuntary – stabbing someone with a pencil is not.